gothinkster/spring-boot-realworld-example-app/README.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

-# GraphQL Support *NEW*
+# *NEW* GraphQL Support

 Following some DDD principle.
 The REST or GraphQL is just kind of adapter.
 And the domain layer will be consistent all the time.
 So this repository implement GraphQL and REST at the same time.

-The GraphQL is https://github.com/gothinkster/spring-boot-realworld-example-app/blob/master/src/main/resources/schema/schema.graphqls and the visualization looks like below.
+The GraphQL schema is https://github.com/gothinkster/spring-boot-realworld-example-app/blob/master/src/main/resources/schema/schema.graphqls and the visualization looks like below.

 ![](graphql-schema.png)